Christina is a writer and filmmaker based in Los Angeles who waits tables as a day job.

 While FOH deals directly with the guests, BOH deals directly with the cuisine.
-Both sides can't work without the other and yet, from my twenty plus years in the business, the FOH gets more of the accolades and attention.
-So in an effort to help balance the division, I've listed five ways we servers can help to make the BOH lives easier.
+Neither can operate without the other and yet, in my 20-plus years in the business, the FOH repeatedly gets more accolades and attention.
+To help balance the division, I've listed five ways we servers can help to make the BOH lives easier.
 We all know we would be nowhere without them, so let's show some respect!

-Don't make the kitchen suffer for your mistakes.
+1. Don't make the kitchen suffer for your mistakes

 Pretty much every server has at one time or another (multiple times on some shifts!) blamed the kitchen for their own errors.
-But what's extra crappy is go to the line and try to demand they makeup for the mistakes you made.
+But what's extra crappy is go to the line and try to demand they make up for the mistakes you made.
 Forget to order something?
 Maybe instead of telling line cooks or an expo to rush it, ask and be appreciative, owning up to your error.
-This small acknowledgement of responsibility and some appreciation can go a long way.
+This small acknowledgment of responsibility and some appreciation can go a long way.

-Yes, we servers handle multiple tables at the same time, all the while dealing with allergies, children, special requests, birthdays, wine bottles and more.
+Yes, servers handle multiple tables at the same time, all the while dealing with allergies, children, special requests, birthdays, wine bottles, and more.
 We are busy.
 But so too are the line cooks and they are busy in a small space, in intense heat.
 Take a moment when you have a breather to bring the line some drinks because they can't leave, at least not with a wall of tickets.
 And remember to use plastic—deli cups are great.
 This simple gesture will not only boost morale but also let the BOH know you value the work they do.

-Don't save tickets to ring in all at once.
+4. Don't save tickets to ring in all at once

-As a server, we have some control on how we send our tickets to the kitchen.
+As a server, we have some control over how we send our tickets to the kitchen.
 Not much, but some.
-Yes, if you get ten tables at once, chances are the kitchen is going to get hit with ten orders back to back.
+Yes, if you get 10 tables at once, chances are the kitchen is going to get hit with 10 orders back to back.
 But if that isn't the case and your tables are spaced out, keep in mind that spacing out can also be helpful to the kitchen crew.
 Let's say you get five tables.
-It's not hard to get drinks going and ring in orders as quick as you can for those ready while letting the ones lingering on the menu sit for a minute rather than trying to get all orders in at the same time.
-Keeping the kitchen in mind when sending orders will not only make your life as a server easier, but will also make the BOH lives easier too!
+It's not hard to get drinks going and ring in orders as quickly as you can for those ready while letting the ones lingering on the menu sit for a minute rather than trying to get all orders in at the same time.
+Keeping the kitchen in mind when sending orders will not only make your life as a server easier but will also make the BOH's lives easier too!
 And after all, aren't we both on the same team?